Learning objectives

 - Explicit norms — make implicit expectations explicit (response time expectations, camera-on/off policies, decision-making processes) since unspoken norms cannot be absorbed through osmosis at a distance

-- Intentional relationship building — create deliberate space for non-task interaction (virtual coffee chats, personal check-ins) that replaces the watercooler conversations lost in virtual settings
+- Intentional relationship building — create deliberate space for non-task interaction (virtual coffee chats, personal check-ins) that replaces the coffee-machine conversations lost in virtual settings

-- Technology choices with purpose — match the communication tool to the message type (quick questions → chat; complex discussions → video; documentation → shared documents) rather than defaulting to the easiest option
+- Technology choices with purpose — match the communication tool to the message type (quick questions in chat; complex discussions per video; documentation in shared documents only) rather than defaulting to the easiest option

 Leading virtual teams requires more deliberate, structured leadership than leading co-located teams.
 What happens naturally in a shared office — relationship building, norm absorption, conflict resolution through informal conversation — must be intentionally designed in virtual settings.